 When a user requests access to an application, the Service Provider (Hue) sends an authentication request from the User Agent (browser) to the identity provider.
-The identity provider authenticates the user, sends a response, and redirects the browser back to Hue as shown in the following diagram:
+The identity provider authenticates the user, sends a response, and redirects the browser back to Hue as shown in the below SAML Web Browser SSO Protocol Flow Diagram.